FrenchPastries/millefeuille/README.md

 - `redirect(url)`, returns a 302 response, redirecting the user to the given url.
 - `badRequest(body)`, returns a 400 response, with the corresponding body.
 - `internalError(body)`, returns a 500 response, with the corresponding body.
-- `contentType(response, type)`, taking a response into parameter, and generates a new response, with the corresponding Content-Type in the headers.
+- `contentType(response, type)`, taking a response into parameter, and generating a new response, with the corresponding Content-Type in the headers.

 # Options handling